I’m Ann Thariani and I really love to cook. (And eat, but they sort of go hand in hand, don’t they?)

 Along with the recipes, I kept notes about when and where I’d made them and often where I’d found them.
 I noted down birthdays, holidays and even the weather.
-There is a recipe for Irish Soda Bread from 1999 on which I noted “From the Internet!” because I was so proud of myself for finding a recipe online!
+There is a recipe for Irish Soda Bread from 1999 on which I noted “From the Internet!” because I couldn’t believe I was able to find a recipe online!

 Over the years, I’ve filled the pages of three notebooks and woven into the recipes is the story of our lives.
 The really good recipes are a mess of stains and scribbled notes – a sort of badge of honor.

 I live in Omaha with my husband Kumy and my daughter Maya.
 Our sons, Ali and Samir live close by and visit often.
 Our daughter Maya visits as often as she can.
 Whenever the kids come over, it’s certain that the real action is going to be in the kitchen.
-Nothing makes me happier than chaos in the kitchen, especially when Ali, Caitlin, Samir, Taylor, Maya and her friends (collectively “the gals”) are cooking something up.
+Nothing makes me happier than chaos in the kitchen, especially when Ali, Samir, Maya and her friends (collectively “the gals”) are cooking something up.
 It’s always crazy and it’s always good.